Sign In

 Under the Wimpffen family, the Loretto Chapel consecrated in 1742 was rebuilt in 1844 as a crypt chapel in neo-Gothic style.
 To pay off debts, the property was sold to the Greek princes Ypsilanti in 1906.
 In 1911, a school building was constructed in Eichberg, for which Prince Ypsilanti donated a plot.
 As early as in 1882, conversion of the farm building had turned a single-class school into one with two classes.

 In the course of its changeable history, Schloss Aichberg has been modified or extended nine times.
 The present building dates from 1669 and is by a builder from the Carlone school.
-During theFirst World War the castle housed Galician refugees who used the timber from the roof trusses as firewood.
-In the Second World War it provided accommodation for the German armed forces.
+During theFirst World War Galician refugees were housed in the castle and used the wood of the roof truss as firewood.
+Towards the end ofsecond world war it provided accommodation for the German armed forces.
 The castle has been privately owned since 1986 and has been redecorated and is now home to a museum.
 Local artists exhibit their work in the castle museum.

 Location